X

 Buy to let property investing

 The success or failure of a rental property portfolio hinges on the ability to “gear” the investments.
 Investment gearing is the ratio between debt and equity.
-Chartered Financial Planner, Greg Harris, specialises in working with clients who have property portfolios and he shares how to use gearing: “For a successful gearing ratio the rental income needs to match, but preferably exceed, the monthly costs of the debt.
+Chartered Financial Planner, Scott Gurd, specialises in working with clients who have property portfolios and he shares how to use gearing: “For a successful gearing ratio the rental income needs to match, but preferably exceed, the monthly costs of the debt.
 When it comes to buy to lets there are so many things to think about.
 Can you meet the monthly borrowing payments with the rental income?
 Do you have cash reserves if you loose the tenant.
 Do you understand the complexities in calculating the correct gearing ratio?
 Are you going to update and adjust property calculations when variables like interest rates change or there are new tenancy agreements.
 Do you have the time, experience and knowledge to be successful?
 It is practically a full time job.
 Finally, people always get in touch because they can’t find a mortgage provider who has a product available to meet the gearing requirements.
 The buy-to-let marketplace is more restrictive than the main residence marketplace.”

 Where do you go from here?